is part of the Global Exhibitions Division of Informa PLC

 Chris B. Barron, President of Carson and Barron Farms, Inc. Rowley, Iowa

-Matt is owner of Bennett Consulting and is a Windsor, Illinois, farmer and former grain elevator owner.
+Matt Bennett, with Bennett Consulting, is a Windsor, Illinois, farmer and former grain elevator owner.
 He is Channel Seed’s grain marketing consultant and holds a Series 3 brokerage license.
 He brokers for and manages the Windsor branch of Bates Commodities, Inc., a CFTC registered, and NFA Member introducing broker.
-Matt’s firm specializes in formulating risk-management strategies for corn and soybean farmers and livestock producers.
+Matt’s analysis and commentary on the grain markets appears on various TV and radio stations across the Midwest.
 A graduate of University of Illinois, Matt and his wife Tiffany live on the family’s centennial farm where they are raising their five children.
 He owns and operates a 3,000-acre corn and soybean farm with his father while raising 60 head of registered Angus cows.

 Roger Bernard, Policy Analyst, Informa Economics